-Risk assessments and control assessments, including the annual Systems and Controls Assertion is performed by the business.
-The risk assessment and Systems and Controls review evaluates current risks and existing controls and determines whether additional controls are required.
+Risk assessments and control assessments, including the Annual Statement of Compliance (systems and controls assertion) is performed by the business.
+The risk assessment and systems and controls review evaluates current risks and existing controls and determines whether additional controls are required.
 Risk and control assessments are also undertaken where there is a significant change to the risk profile of the business.